 If in doubt that the calibration was successful, it is best to repeat the procedure until you achieve the desired result.

-Design and construction features
+Design and Construction

 The assembled printer is simple and concise.
 The design is standard for budget FDM printers – “spongy” kinematics with an open body.
 Trapezoidal screws are installed along the Z axis.
 All electrics are located inside the lower frame.

 On the one hand, this is a plus, especially if you plan to periodically move the printer from one place to another.
 On the other hand, if you close the printer with a housing, then the electronics will also be under it and additional heating cannot be avoided.

-The Ender 3’s printing table has a size of 235×235 mm and its surface resembles good old Wanhao.
-In principle, there were no problems with adhesion, sometimes even additional efforts were required to remove the model from the platform.
+The Ender 3’s printing table has a size of 235 x 235 mm and its surface resembles the good old Wanhao.
+Generally, there were no problems with adhesion.
+In fact, sometimes additional efforts were required to remove the model from the platform.

-We used several different types of plastic, and the printer coped with all the tasks with dignity.
-There was one unsuccessful model with uneven layers, but after adjusting the print settings, there were no more quality problems.
+We used several different types of plastic, and the printer coped well with all of them.
+There was one unsuccessful model with uneven layers.
+However, after adjusting the print settings, there were no more quality problems.

 This is a waiting from the gray PLA Esun (although the trunk suffered a slight fiasco and was not printed a little to the end):

-The little skull also worked well:
+The little skull also printed well:

 As it turns out, the printer does a good job with both small objects and larger models.